nkkuntal/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-Currenly we are using 6.1.79 but we frequently upgrade to latest upstream 6.1.x version.
+We frequently upgrade to latest Linux upstream 6.1.x version.
 Following patches are included for Secure Boot and kernel lockdown,

 - 0001-kernel-lockdown-when-UEFI-secure-boot-enabled.patch: Lockdown kernel to `integrity` when Secure Boot detected at boot time
 - 0002-Add-.sbat-section.patch: Insert `.sbat` section in kernel image
 - 0003-Verify-SBAT-on-kexec.patch: Validate `.sbat` section of kernel image when using fast-boot (kexec) along with signature

+These patches can be found here: https://github.com/vmware/photon/tree/5.0/SPECS/linux/generic

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.
 *******************************************************************************
-[NEED INFO]